Fantastic Four (2015 film): Plot

-Childhood friends Reed Richards and Ben Grimm have worked together on a prototype teleporter since youth, eventually attracting the attention of Professor Franklin Storm, director of the Baxter Foundation, a government-sponsored research institute for young prodigies.
-Reed is recruited to join them and aid Storm's children, scientist Sue Storm and her brother engineer Johnny Storm, into completing a "Quantum Gate" designed by Storm's protégé Victor Von Doom.
+Childhood friends Reed Richards and Ben Grimm have worked together on a prototype teleporter for seven years, eventually attracting the attention of Professor Franklin Storm, director of the Baxter Foundation, a government-sponsored research institute for young prodigies.
+Reed is recruited to join them and aid Storm's children, scientist Sue Storm and her brother engineer Johnny Storm.
+While the board doubts the reliability of Storm's protégé Victor Von Doom, the originator of the "Quantum Gate", Victor goes with it because of the presence of Sue.

 The experiment is successful, and the facility's supervisor, Dr. Allen, plans to send a group from NASA to venture into a parallel dimension known as "Planet Zero".
 Disappointed at being denied the chance to join the expedition, Reed, Johnny and Victor along with Ben use the Quantum Gate to embark on an unsanctioned voyage to Planet Zero, which they learn is a world filled with otherworldly substances.
 Victor attempts to touch the green lava-like substance, causing the ground they are standing on to erupt.
 Reed, Johnny and Ben return to their shuttle just as Sue brings them back to Earth and Victor is seemingly killed after he falls into the collapsing landscape.
 The Quantum Gate explodes, altering Reed, Sue, Johnny and Ben on a genetic level and granting them superhuman abilities beyond their control: Reed can stretch like rubber, Sue can become invisible and generate force fields, Johnny can engulf his entire body in fire and fly, and Ben acquires a rock-like hide which gives him superhuman strength and durability.
 They are then placed in government custody to be studied and have their abilities tested.
 Blaming himself for the accident, Reed escapes from the facility and tries to find a cure for their changes.